AsumVictor/endiAPI/docs/EMAIL_VERIFICATION_FLOW.md

 ## Frontend Route Required

-Create the `/auth/callback` route on the frontend to handle these hash fragments.
+You MUST create `/auth/callback` route on your frontend to handle these hash fragments.

 ### Example React Route (Vite/React Router):